 - Experiencing the symptoms of withdrawal when attempting to quit

-If any of these describe your situation, you should contact our addiction treatment center in Arizona as soon as possible.
+If any of these describe your situation, you should contact our mental health treatment center as soon as possible.

 Simultaneous Treatment for Depression and Addiction